MHA fixes retirement age for all paramilitary forces at 60 years

 The government has issued the order, following a Delhi High Court directive, which had observed that the current policy was discriminatory and unconstitutional.
 The court had also said that it had created two classes in the uniformed forces.

 The order, issued by the Ministry for Home Affairs states that the personnel of the Central Reserve Police Force (CRPF), Border Security Force (BSF), Indo-Tibetan Border Police Force (ITBP), Sahastra Seema Bal (SSB), Central Industrial Security Force (CISF) and Assam Rifles will superannuate at the age of 60.
-Prior to this order the retirement age was 57.
+Prior to this order, the retirement age was 57.

 India lost 400 paramilitary men in action between 2015-17